Uncleared/702VirtualPet/README.md

       - Using a USB 2.0 type B cable, connect the Arduino to one of the PC's USB ports.
 Install the required drivers using the Arduino's IDE.
       - Uploading the Arduino Code(optional):
         - Open the Arduino IDE on your PC.
-        - Write or paste the code to read the analog value from pin A0.
+        - Write or paste the code in `HardwareCode` folder to read the analog value from pin A0.
-        - Use the Serial.println() function to send this data to the PC.
         - Upload the code to the Arduino.
       - Reading Data on the PC:
         - Open the Serial Monitor in the Arduino IDE.
 You should see force data being printed from the FSR in real-time.

-- software requirement: The system should be able to run Unity v2019.4.37f1
+- Software requirement: The system should be able to run Unity v2019.4.37f1

 ### Functionality
-- virtual pet will walk towards the user and roll when a user touches the sensor connected to the device
+- Virtual pet will walk towards the user and roll when a user touches the sensor connected to the device

 ### Contributors
 - Zixuan Wen (zwen655)